-When you report child maltreatment, you may contact law enforcement, child protection or another responsible agency.
 Information gained from reporters is essential for the best screening decisions possible.
 Reporters can provide valuable information to an agency.
 If you contact a local child welfare agency, the child protection screener may request the following information:

-- Your name, phone number, your relationship to the family or child, and source of information (witnessed, heard, etc.) - Name, address, age, and other identifying information regarding the alleged victim, siblings, alleged offender, other household members, or any additional witnesses. - Specific description of allegations.
-When and where the alleged incident occurred and if a child is in immediate danger. - Description of a child's injuries or present conditions, and reporter's understanding of the impact of the alleged maltreatment to the child. - Presence of domestic violence, criminal activity, including prostitution or sex trafficking of children, weapons, or other dangerous activities in the home. - Description of any action a school and/or other facility or agency has taken specifically in response to the incident. - Family's awareness of reporter's contact with the agency. - Reporter's awareness or knowledge of any immediate family/relative/ community resources willing to offer protection or support.
+- Your name, phone number, relationship to family or child, and source of information (witnessed, heard, etc.) - Name, address, age, and other identifying information regarding alleged victim, siblings, alleged offender, other household members, or any additional witnesses. - Specific description of allegations.
+When and where alleged incident occurred and if a child is in immediate danger. - Description of a child's injuries or present conditions, and reporter's understanding of the impact of alleged maltreatment to the child. - Presence of domestic violence, criminal activity, including sex trafficking of children, weapons, or other dangerous activities in the home. - Description of any action a school and/or other facility or agency has taken specifically in response to an incident. - Family's awareness of reporter's contact with the agency. - Reporter's awareness or knowledge of any immediate family/ relative/community resources willing to offer protection or support.
 What reporter is willing to do (or has done) to help the family. - Reporter's awareness of a child's lineage to Indian tribes, and if so, which tribes, if known. - Additional information regarding a child and/or family which may be helpful. - Whether reporter would like to be notified of the initial disposition.